YorkEarwaker/Climate-Model/clm/README.md

 * <todo: consider, climate/weather numerical prediction model, physics, that can represent extreme weather events well, most are not fit for purpose for doing so, High Priority! see also \eea >
 * <todo: consider, model meta data for good fit in other use cases, \eea, \mph, \emr, \eco, \pbs, for each scenario use case which is meta data set required for good fit evaluation purpose? models to publish meta data? means to acquire meta data via model api? first pass at method to derive/get values where no bespoke use case scenario meta data exists, as gap analysis! see \eea EEA as first test case example, see \amn as one remedial step >
 * <todo: consider, how to assess deficiencies in model for use case scenario where natural variability mask model systematic deficiencies for use case, related to meta data and \eea, \mph, \emr, \eco, \pbs, uc/scenarios, see \eea EEA as first test case example, see \amn as one remedial step >
+* <todo: consider, macro meso micro, scales of analysis and interaction, climate models, business vertical e.g. epidemiology, health care and medicine, viticulture, building architecture, terms used differently, but both relate to climate, or is it that climate conditions in vinticulture use the term differently? different definition different analysis context?, >
+* <todo: consider, macro meso micro, scales of analysis and interaction, climate models, confusion conflation with grid resolution km, different contexts in which terms are used in climatology,  >
+* <todo: consider, macro meso micro, in vinticulture, macroclimate region river valley, mesoclimate locale within a region, microclimate a few rows in vinyard, canopy microclimate area directly around vine leaves, >
+* <todo: consider, macro meso micro, in epidemiology, population level region, SIR model macro level model predicts spread of diseases across a population? >
+* <todo: consider, macro meso micro, other views from other business verticals, domains of discourse, mapping of terminology with SKOS W3C ontology mapping, >
+* <todo: consider, macro meso micro, e.g. is region in climate modeling the equivalent to eco biome Global 200 concept? >
 * ...

 DONE